kubernetes/enhancements/keps/sig-node/5825-cri-pagination/README.md

 ###### How can a rollout or rollback fail?
 Can it impact already running workloads?

 Rollout/rollback cannot impact running workloads.
-Pagination only affects how container/pod lists are retrieved, not container lifecycle.
+Streaming only affects how container/pod lists are retrieved, not container lifecycle.

 ###### What specific metrics should inform a rollback?

+`kubelet_cri_list_streaming_failure_total`, Type: `Counter`, Label: `operation`

+This counter increments when a streaming RPC encounters an error during `Recv()`, causing kubelet to discard any items received so far.
+A sustained increase may indicate runtime instability.

-`kubelet_cri_pagination`, Type: `Counter`, Label: `operation`
+`kubelet_cri_list_streaming_fallback_total`, Type: `Counter`, Label: `operation`

-This counter increments when the runtime returns a non-empty `next_page_token`.
+This counter increments when kubelet falls back to the unary RPC because the runtime returned `UNIMPLEMENTED` for the streaming RPC.
-It serves as an indicator of whether there are too many containers/pods on a node.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?